-The following summary outlines certain Dutch tax consequences in connection with the acquisition, ownership and disposal of the ADSs, prior to our proposed redomiciliation.
+The following summary outlines certain material Dutch tax consequences in connection with the acquisition, ownership and disposal of the ADSs, prior to our proposed redomiciliation.
 All references in this summary to the Netherlands and Dutch law are to the European part of the Kingdom of the Netherlands and its law, respectively, only.
 The summary does not purport to present any comprehensive or complete picture of all Dutch tax aspects that could be of relevance to the acquisition, ownership and disposal of the ADSs by a (prospective) holder of the ADSs who may be subject to special tax treatment under applicable law.
 The summary is based on the tax laws and practice of the Netherlands as in effect on the date of this prospectus, which are subject to changes that could prospectively or retrospectively affect the Dutch tax consequences.
+To the extent this summary relates to legal conclusions under current Netherlands tax law, and subject to the qualifications it contains, it represents the opinion of Freshfields Bruckhaus Deringer LLP, our special Dutch counsel.